 Zero-day delivery changes the way you perceive the first steps of a new idea, or a new feature, or a change in your software.
-You don’t start by waiting, you start by delivering, and from the team point of view, it’s pretty easy.

 The cool thing about software is how quickly you can make ideas a reality if you set things up right.
 Ideas are what give businesses the oxygen they need to stay ahead.

 And the feeling of getting a good idea is hard to beat, but for many businesses what comes next is the hard part.
 What would it feel like to see the realization of your idea the same day you came up with it?

 This is in my opinion the next frontier of DevOps, and it’s called zero-day delivery.